backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 dfFig.reset_index(drop = True, inplace = True)
 ```

-The dataframe used in the figure below, dfFig, consists of two observations for each year in 2012-2018, and the five columns: 'FIPS_code', 'County_Name', 'Date', 'HPI', 'Percent_Change'.
+The dataframe used in the figure below (dfFig) contains two observations for each year in 2012-2018 for each county, and has five columns labeled 'FIPS_code', 'County_Name', 'Date', 'HPI', and 'Percent_Change'.

 {% include TennHPI_Choropleth.html %}

+As you can see, you can manually select a date to view by using the slider, or you can click the play button to see the entire progression.
+You can also hover over any county to see its' data for the current date.

 # Conclusion
-Both types of visualizations, static and interactive, have their place in data analysis.
-In this project, the static Matplotlib visualizations excels in relaying the bulk summary of the data very efficiently and quickly, but lacks valuable details of the individual counties.
-The interactive Plotly figure contains the individual datapoints and is also easily interpretable, but it wouldn't be the type of content you'd want to bring into a meeting or to present to a crowd since it entirely relies on user input.
-Aside from the Static vs. Interactive comparison, geographical data is almost ALWAYS best visualized using some form of a thematic map!
+Both visualizations, static and interactive, have their place in data analysis.
+In this project, the first graph excels by communicating a summary of the dataset very efficiently.
+It's highly interpretable, but it lacks the valuable details of each county.
+The interactive Plotly map summerizes the whole dataset, contains the individual counties' data, and is also easy to interpret.
+However, it's not something you'd present at a meeting or to a crowd of people since it relies on the viewer's input.

-Personally, I think the most enjoyable part of making visualizations is that there's never just one right answer, or one "Go-To" figure for all the different datasets.
-Sure it's easy to make some pretty atrocious visualizations, but there's a thousand different ways to skin a cat, right?
-It's up to you to determine which way's the best way.
+To me, the most enjoyable aspect of making visualizations is that there's never just one right answer, or a "go-to graph".